hadas21/dress-up-application/README.md

 # dress-up-application
 ---
-Feel free to mix and match your own outfits in my DressUp app Enjoy!
+I tried creating a react native application to understand how it works.
+You can mix and match your own outfits in my DressUp app
+Enjoy!
 ## Get Started
 1. Fork and clone repository.